rafalfaro18/headless-chrome-puppeteer-broken-images/README.md

 ### Notes

 - .txt files are overwritten on each run.
-- .png files are NOT overwritten pn each run.
+- .png files are NOT overwritten on each run.
 (For a clean run remove all png files)
 - You can make sure to use the same NODE version with nvm.
 (Install nvm and run: nvm use)

 ### To Do